star only

 • Bart Placklé, vice president of automotive at imec

-• ACP update, Kurt Herremans, program director automotive at imec
+• Kurt Herremans, program director automotive at imec

 • TSMC keynote